ipasir2/.github/profile/README.md

 The gentleman with a glas of IPA became an inoffical IPASIR mascot - the real IPA-Sir.
 In the title image of this workgroup, the IPA-Sir holds already two IPA to indicate the version increment coming with IPASIR-2.

+If you feel entitled to support this project with substantial contributions, please contact one of the members of this group.